 Value of goods or services received.
-Income received in the form of goods and services must be reported at its "fair market value"on your tax return.
+You must report income received in the form of goods or services at their "fair market value" on your tax return.
 Fair market value is the price agreed on between a buyer and a seller when both have all the necessary information and neither is forced to buy or sell.

 Value of use of property.
 If you receive the free use of property through your direct-sales performance, you must include the fair market value of the use of the property in your business income.
 There are special rules for the free use of an automobile and certain other property.
-For more information, see Publication 917 and Publication 525.
+For more information, get Publication 463, Travel, Entertainment, Gift, and Car Expenses, and Publication 525, Taxable and Nontaxable Income.